cometbft/cometbft/docs/references/architecture/adr-105-refactor-mempool-senders.md

 Update: We have decided to revert this change as it may cause in some cases that the transaction is sent back to the sender.
-Storing the sender in the reactor after storing the transaction in `CList` introduces a small delay resulting in the transaction having no sender during a very small window of time.
+Storing the sender in the reactor after storing the transaction in `CList` introduces a race condition resulting in the transaction having no sender during a very small window of time.

 ## Consequences